 We Covered this in our Weekly Wire Roundup

 Today, Marin has one of the most significant collections in the world, consisting of over 700 works of art.

 The comedian-turned-serious-collector will donate about 550 paintings, photos, sculptures, and other works to the Riverside Art Museum’s Cheech Marin Center for Chicano Art & Culture, which opened on June 18.

 The center’s creative director, Mara Esther Fernández, announced that the first show, “Cheech Collects,” will include over 100 pieces by 44 artists.
 Margaret Garcia, Wayne Alaniz Healy, and Frank Romero are some of them.

 In preparation for its long-awaited premiere next weekend, workers are finishing up “The Cheech.”
-The organization’s location is a two-story, 61,420 square foot structure built in the 1960s that once served as Riverside’s primary library.
+The organization’s location is a two-story, 61,420-square-foot structure built in the 1960s that served as Riverside’s primary library.
 The facility is anticipated to have an immediate impact.

 The Cheech Marin Center: A Game-Changer for the Riverside County

 The center will boost Riverside’s reputation in the art world across California, the Southwest, and the country as a whole, according to Carlos Tortolero, president and creator of the National Museum of Mexican Art in Chicago, which has more than 18,000 pieces.